 Pablo Vela has been a member of Meredith Monk/The House since 1975, appearing in theater productions such as Quarry and Specimen Days and on film in Book of Days and Ellis Island.
 He was also Associate Director of Monk's opera ATLAS, American Archeology #1, and The Politics of Quiet.

-In the past, Vela has taught at institutions such as Goddard College, the Dell’Arte School in California and Denmark’s National Theater School.
+Vela taught at institutions such as Goddard College, the Dell’Arte School in California, The City College of New York and Denmark’s National Theater School.
 As a teacher his influence has been enormous, and his former students include playwright David Mamet and the founders of Footsbarn Theatre.
-At the present time he teaches at The City College of New York.